alango/list-merge/specification.md

    - Using the properties panel for individual items

 ### 4.4 Tag Management Workflow
-1. User creates new tags in the tag pool panel
+1. User creates new tags in the tag pool panel with duplicate name validation and color selection
+2. User can customize tag colors during creation or later through tag management interface
-2. Tags can be applied to items by:
+3. Tags can be applied to items by:
    - Dragging tags from pool to individual items
    - Selecting multiple items and choosing tags for bulk application
-   - Using the properties panel for detailed tag management
+   - Using the properties panel with autocomplete suggestions of existing tags
+   - Typing tag names with auto-suggestion dropdown showing matching existing tags
-3. System maintains a master list of all created tags for reuse
+4. System maintains a master list of all created tags for reuse and prevents duplicates
-4. Tags can be edited or deleted from the tag pool### 3.5 Tag Pool Panel
+5. Tags can be edited (name and color) or deleted from the tag pool
+6. When typing new tag names, system provides real-time suggestions from existing tags

+### 3.5 Tag Pool Panel
-- **Available Tags**: Display of all created tags in the project
+- **Available Tags**: Display of all created tags in the project with their custom colors
-- **Create New Tag**: Interface for adding new freeform text tags
+- **Create New Tag**: Interface for adding new freeform text tags with color picker and duplicate validation
 - **Drag Source**: Tags can be dragged from this panel onto items in the main list
-- **Tag Management**: Edit and delete existing tags
+- **Tag Management**: Edit tag names and colors, delete existing tags with confirmation
+- **Visual Organization**: Tags displayed with their assigned colors for easy identification
 - **Multi-Select Actions**: Controls for applying tags to multiple selected items# List Merge -

 ### 4.5 Finalizing and Exporting